 - 1 package 24 ounces Almond Bark

-- 2 ounce Wilton Candy Melts purple
+- 2 ounces Wilton Candy Melts purple

-- 2 ounce Wilton Candy Melts yellow
+- 2 ounces Wilton Candy Melts yellow

-- 2 ounce Wilton Candy Melts pink
+- 2 ounces Wilton Candy Melts pink

 - 1 cup Easter Candy any type you like